🚀 See Middesk in action with an instant, self-guided demo

 Though not technically “watchlists” per se, other information sources an organization might want to screen include trustworthy news outlets.
 These might provide preliminary indicators that a business, or person behind a business, is involved in unlawful or unethical activity.

 Note that negative press isn’t always rock-solid proof that anything untoward is going on with a person or business.
 However, it can be an early warning sign that an organization might be taking on reputational (and other) risks by associating with that entity.
+To mitigate against this risk, many businesses conduct adverse media screening to add an additional layer of protection.

 So how does an organization find the right watchlist software to cover all of this information?
 We discuss that in the next section.